MarcChasse/leaflet.ScaleFactor/README.md

 4. Get Leaflet to calculate the real world distance in meters between the two points.
 5. Get the pixels per physical screen millimeter
   1. Add a div with height:1mm; to the page
-  2. Get jQuery to return the calculated height in pixels
+  2. Get calculated height in pixels by returning browser native `offsetHeight` attribute
 6. Multiply 100px by the pixels/mm
 7. Convert physical screen size of 100px from milimeters to meters
 8. Divide real world meters per 100px by screen meters per 100px